Skip to main content

 How do I know if assisted living is right for my loved one?

 Consider whether the person can safely manage daily activities, their medical needs, and their social needs.
 Start with a professional assessment from a geriatric care manager or physician who can evaluate physical, cognitive, and emotional health.
+Warning signs include difficulty with bathing, dressing, medication management, missed meals, or unsafe driving.

 Does Medicare cover assisted living?